-The general Istanbul dress code for tourists and especially women is to cover your legs at least past to your knees, cover your chest and cover any cleavage and cover your stomach.
+Cover your legs, at least past your knees, cover your chest and cover any cleavage and cover your stomach.

-Based on my experience visiting and living in Istanbul, having the bottom of your legs showing and feet is fine.
-Having your lower forearm showing and even all of your arm and shoulders showing in the summer is also fine, as it is very hot.
+Based on my experience visiting and living in Istanbul, having the bottom of your legs showing and your feet is fine.
+Having your lower forearm showing and even all of your arms and shoulders showing in the summer is also fine, as it is very hot.

 However, in the cooler months like March, April, May, October, and November, and the very cold months like December, January, and February, how to dress in Istanbul as a tourist and how to dress in Istanbul as a woman is very easy because you’ll naturally want to wear more covering clothes to stay warm.